Maintaining the stem cell niche in multicellular models of epithelia: The model

 When a cell is proliferative it undergoes the cell cycle, as explained in the Introduction, and divides at the end of the M phase.
 In the model we shift this cycle to begin at the start of the M~phase, making $\text{G}_1$ the second phase and so on.
 The biological cycle is shown in Figure~\ref{fig:cellcycle}, with `$\text{Age}=0$' indicating where the model splits the cell into two daughter cells.

 Figure~\ref{fig:divisionmodel} shows the cell elongation model after the parent cell has split into two daughter cells and entered the M phase.
-In order to model growth over the M phase, we modify the optimal spring length, $l_0$, between the two daughter cells such that it starts at some length at division $l_d$ and increases linearly in time over an hour until $l_0=1$~CD at the end of the M phase \cite{drasdo03,meineke01,pitt-francis09}.
+In order to model growth over the M phase, we modify the optimal spring length, $l_0$, between the two daughter cells such that it starts at some length at division $l_d$ and increases linearly in time over an hour until $l_0=1$~CD at the end of the M phase \cite{almet18,drasdo03,meineke01,pitt-francis09}.
 The smaller the value of $l_d$ the more physically realistic the model as it more accurately reflects the elongation of the cell and ensures a smooth transition for adding volume to the system.
-The values used for the plots in Figure~\ref{fig:liresults} is $l_d=0.001$~CD, which is the smallest, most realistic, spring length used in this study.
+The values used for the plots in Figure~\ref{fig:liresults} is $l_d=0.001$~CD, which is the smallest spring length used in this study and is essentially the same as beginning with a single cell, which then stretches into an oblong shape with a pinched centre before becoming two separate cells.
+The larger value of $l_d$ (0.1~CD) means at the start of the mitotic phase a cell is added to the system with a small displacement, adding a small discontinuity to the system.
+We note that the dynamics of the system would be unchanged if instead we grew the cell into an oblong shape and then divided it into two cells at the end of the M phase.
+We use this implementation as it is easily implemented in an overlapping spheres model.
+Another approach is to grow the cell in a spherical shape, and then split into two, as in \citet{galle05}, however we consider growth in an oblong direction to be more biologically realistic \cite{alberts15,ipponjima16}.